 I am very excited to announce that my article on Frank Herbert’s Dune entitled “Epic World-Building: Names and Cultures in Dune“ has been published in Names: A Journal of Onomastics!

-The above link shows you two options for accessing the article (yes, you can download the pre-print PDF version for free!).
+The above link shows you two options for accessing the article (yes, you can download the post-print PDF version for free).

 The article looks at how names can evoke particular settings and cultures, how they helped Frank Herbert create his epic world of Dune on a scale similar to J.R.R.
 Tolkien’s Middle Earth in The Lord of the Rings, and how they also serve to juxtapose West and East.
 Examples include Bene Gesserit (Jesuit), Atreides (Atreus, father of Agamemnon and Menelaus), Leto (mother of Artemis and Apollo), Sayyadina (female religious leader), and Shai-Hulud (immortal thing).